thomassimmer/gravitaround/README.md

     $ docker-compose up

-You should see this :
+You should see this in browser at 127.0.0.0:8000 (click on left buttons to see satellites) :

 ![capture d ecran 2018-12-27 a 15 17 56](https://user-images.githubusercontent.com/37903526/50483243-24bf6b80-09eb-11e9-9cb8-ba7502012394.png)